On E List of Movie Reviews

 I was most curious when it came to the meaning of the words for the title Electra Glide in Blue.

-it was going to end in an Easy Rider way.
-Lo and behold, that's what happened...just as
+for a while it was going to end in an Easy Rider way.
+Lo and behold, that's

-exactly.
-And no, Alan Ladd wasn't that short; he's about four inches taller than Robert Blake.
+what happened...just as exactly.
+And no, Alan Ladd wasn't that short; he's about four inches taller than

-The rest of everything else is stupid, boring, and slow although the photography by Conrad Hall is first-rate.
+It's been a stupid, boring, and slow show although the photography by Conrad Hall is first-rate.

-The only film ever directed by James William Guercio who's primarily in the music business (hence the random concert
+Being the only one ever directed by James William Guercio who's primarily in the music business (hence the random

-scene), Electra Glide in Blue isn't different from the pretentious pictures made by the Cohen brothers.
-Reportedly,
+concert scene), Electra Glide in Blue isn't different from those pretentious pictures by the Cohen

-he's memorable for.
-It's the best Robert Blake could do with the material although he captures a lot of his character's persona
+Baretta that he's memorable for.
+It's the best the actor could do with the material although he captured

-All in all, Electra Glide in Blue makes it plain that James William Guercio wasn't cut out to be a film director.
+All in all, Electra Glide in Blue makes it plain that James William Guercio isn't cut out to be a